padawin/git-svn-commands/README.md

 # Git SVN commands

-A couple of commands to help me in my daily use of git-svn
+A couple of commands to help you in your daily use of git-svn

 ## git-svnbranch